 - you should know that methylphenidate should be used as part of a total treatment program for ADHD, which may include counseling and special education.
 Make sure to follow all of your doctor's and/or therapist's instructions.

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it.
+Talk to your doctor or pharmacist about how late in the day you should take a missed dose of your medication so that it will not cause difficulty in falling asleep or staying asleep.
 However, if it is almost time for your next scheduled dose, skip the missed dose and continue your regular dosing schedule.
+If you are taking the long-acting capsule (Jornay PM), take the missed dose as soon as you remember it that night.
+However, if it is already the next morning, skip the missed dose of the long-acting capsule (Jornay PM) and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 What side effects can this medication cause?

 Methylphenidate may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: